Leonard Chess: Personal life and legacy

-In 1941, he married Revetta Sloan, who was also Jewish; they had three children: son Marshall and two daughters, Elaine and Susie.
+In 1941, Chess married Revetta Sloan and they had a son Marshall and two daughters, Elaine and Susie.
 On October 16, 1969, six months after selling his namesake label to General Recorded Tape, Leonard Chess died of a heart attack.
 He was buried at Westlawn Cemetery in Norridge, Illinois.

-Music industry historian John Broven has written that "Leonard Chess was the dynamo behind Chess Records, the label that, along with Atlantic and Sun, has come to epitomize the independent record business. ...
-Leonard Chess set new standards for the industry in artist development, deal making, networking, and marketing and promotion…" He was inducted into the Rock and Roll Hall of Fame in 1987, posthumously, in the non-performer category.
+Music industry historian John Broven wrote that "Leonard Chess was the dynamo behind Chess Records, the label that, along with Atlantic and Sun, has come to epitomize the independent record business. ...
+Leonard Chess set new standards for the industry in artist development, deal making, networking, and marketing and promotion…" Leonard Chess was posthumously inducted into the Rock and Roll Hall of Fame in 1987 in the non-performer category.

 Film and TV adaptations

-Chess was the focus of 2008 movies Cadillac Records (portrayed by Adrien Brody) and Who Do You Love? (portrayed by Alessandro Nivola) which are also fictional accounts of the ascent (and descent) of the label itself and the personnel who were involved or recorded at Chess Records.
+Leonard Chess was the focus of 2008 movies Cadillac Records (portrayed by Adrien Brody) and Who Do You Love? (portrayed by Alessandro Nivola).
+The movies are also fictional accounts of the ascent (and descent) of the label itself and the personnel who were involved with Chess Records.

 He is portrayed by Rob Morrow on CMT's drama series titled Sun Records.